christophhagen/BinaryCodable/README.md

     </a>
 </p>

 This package provides convenient encoding and decoding to/from binary data for all Swift `Codable` types.
-It also provides limited cross-compatibility to [Google Protocol Buffers](https://developers.google.com/protocol-buffers).

 ## Use cases